wqvi/lwjgl2-wayland/README.md

-# What is this project?
-I personally use a purely wayland system.
-I want to play older versions of Minecraft.
-Unfortunately those only support X and I would rather not use Xwayland.
-So I decided to try my hand at patching lwjgl to work with wayland.

-# I built it this way instead
-This way will generate the libs/ path
-* ant generate-all
-* ant all
+# Wayland LWJGL2.9.3 patch
+I used the SDL2 library in place of the X11 library for windowing, mouse, and keyboard.
+This way I can play Minecraft without having to use xorg-xwayland.
+I tend to run into issues using Xwayland such as blurry windows or strange input.
+Now you can enjoy classic versions of Minecraft without the need for Xwayland!

 # How to use this instead of the default lwjgl instance
 If you use MultiMC or PrismLauncher you can specify java command line arguments.
-Lwjgl has a command line argument known as org.lwjgl.librarypath.
-Specify this to the libs/linux path of the repository.
+LWJGL has a way to set the native library loaded.
+Query it through the -D flag and org.lwjgl.librarypath.
+Assign org.lwjgl.librarypath to where ever the native library resides.
 An example:
 `
 -Dorg.lwjgl.librarypath=~/lwjgl2-wayland/libs/linux
 `